Pediatric Care

 If you’re losing sleep over your child’s ear pain, you’re far from alone.
 These common parent questions cover the basics and the big worries—from how long ear infections last to whether repeated infections can cause hearing problems.

-Here’s what to know, when to wait, and when to call your pediatrician.
+Here’s what to know, when to wait, and when to check in with a Poppins pediatric clinician.

 Can Kids Outgrow Ear Infections?